cloudmesh-community/hid-sp18-705/project-report/report.md

 * list in that in bullet form what they are and what they do

-_I have added the section requested and attempted to detail all functionality._
+*I have added the section requested and attempted to detail all functionality*.

 ---